Michael Laverack: Life

-His first job was as Scientific Officer to Merlewood Research Centre at Grange-over-Sands in Cumbria, but from here he moved in 1960 to begin lecturing at St Andrews University.
-Here he was based at the Gatty Marine Laboratory with fellow notable researchers Malcolm Burrows and Adrian Horridge.
+His first job was as scientific officer to Merlewood Research Centre at Grange-over-Sands in Cumbria, but from here he moved in 1960 to begin lecturing at St Andrews University.
+Here he was based at the Gatty Marine Laboratory with researchers Malcolm Burrows and Adrian Horridge.

-In 1972 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1972 he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were David R. R. Burt, Harold Callan, James A. Macdonald, and Anthony E. Ritchie.

-In 1979 he founded the Department of Marine Biology together with Chris Todd.
+In 1979 he founded the department of marine biology together with Chris Todd.
 During his time in St Andrews University he lived at Boarhills, a small coastal village to the south.

 In 1985 he left the Gatty and spent several years as a travelling professor giving lectures around the world.
-In 1989 he accepted a Fellowship at the University of Melbourne in Australia and moved there with his wife, keen to study Australia's diverse marine life.
+In 1989 he accepted a fellowship at the University of Melbourne in Australia and moved there with his wife, keen to study Australia's diverse marine life.

 He was killed on 28 July 1993 in a helicopter crash en route to Heron Island Research Station embarking on a further study of the Great Barrier Reef.
 His wife Maureen Cole was killed with him.
 They had two sons and one daughter.

-A Memorial Gathering was held in January 1994 at Crail Community Centre to mark the huge contribution which Michael had made both to his field and to the local community.
+A memorial gathering was held in January 1994 at Crail Community Centre to mark the contribution which Laverack had made both to his field and to the local community.